Karen Myhre, M.D.

 Type 1 diabetes affects up to 3 million people in the United States, including some 450,000 children, all of whom require multiple daily insulin injection or pump infusions simply to stay alive.
 Type 1 diabetes is caused by a problem with the immune system and cannot be prevented by adopting a healthy diet or exercising regularly.

 Together, Natalie and I have raised almost $11,000 in 10 weeks.
-Per the London Marathon website, “The race is the largest annual fund-raising event in the world," last year raising 51.8 million pounds ($79.5 million dollars).
+The London Marathon states: “The race is the largest annual fund-raising event in the world," last year raising 51.8 million pounds ($79.5 million).

 The London Marathon is one of the world majors along with New York, Chicago, Berlin, Boston and Tokyo.
 It is highly competitive to enter.
 Natalie and I were both denied last year, but I concurrently applied through JDRF.
 I was granted access off the wait list at the end of January, and there was an extra spot for Natalie available at the same time.
 A typical marathon training program is anywhere from 18 to 24 weeks on average.
 With 11 weeks before the race once our entry was confirmed, it was quite a shortened training regimen.